Smeared Coulomb potential orbitals for the electron-nucleus mean field configuration interaction method: Introduction

+This paper is dedicated to Prof. Graham Chandler, whose famous ``Mclean and Chandler basis sets'' have proved extremely useful to the quantum chemistry community.
+Some twenty years ago, we optimized Gaussian basis sets for molecular fragments together with D. Jayatilaka and G. S. Chandler \cite{Cassam98-jchimphys}.
+However, this endeavour was suspended due to technical difficulties raised by electronegative atoms.
+In the present article, we come back to, perhaps, a more original approach to basis functions, where the latter are not selected on the ground of their technical advantages, as was the case initially for Gaussian-type orbitals (GTO) \cite{Boys70}, but because they are eigenfunctions of a model Hamiltonian and therefore have some physical relevance.
+It is hoped that this property can be taken advantage of in basis set truncation.\\

+The model Hamiltonian we will consider is a generalization of the hydrogenoid atom Coulomb Hamiltonian.
+So, our new orbitals will be part of the exponential-type orbitals (ETO) \cite{Guseinov2014} family, as the hydrogenoid atom eigenfunctions, which constitute an asymptotic limit.
+Slater-type orbitals (STO) \cite{Zener30,Slater30} is another type of ETO related to hydrogenoid orbitals (HO): they can be seen as ``uncontracted'' HO, that is to say, as HO with the Laguerre polynomial prefactor replaced by a simple monomial one.
+In contrast to GTO, the difficulty of computing multicenter integrals with STO has led to the introduction of more ETO family members such as Bessel-type orbitals (BTO) \cite{Filter78} or Coulomb-Sturmian orbitals (CSO) \cite{Shull59}.
+The techniques developed for the latter \cite{Avery2013,Avery2015,Avery2018} will be equally relevant for integrals involving our deformed hydrogenoid orbitals (DHO).\\

-The electron-nucleus mean field configuration interaction (EN-MFCI) method permits one to obtain in a single calculation, the electronic and vibrational energy levels of a molecule, without making the ``Born-Oppenheimer'' (BO) approximation \cite{Cassam15-pra,Cassam17-tca}.
+It is our take that DHO will be particularly useful for the recently developed electron-nucleus mean field configuration interaction (EN-MFCI) method \cite{Cassam15-pra}.
+The EN-MFCI method affords one to obtain in a single calculation, the electronic and vibrational energy levels of a molecule, without making the ``Born-Oppenheimer'' (BO) approximation \cite{Cassam15-pra,Cassam17-tca}.
 In contrast, the traditional methods of Quantum Chemistry are set in the frame of this approximation.
-They describe electronic clouds of fixed nuclear configurations and make use of orbital basis sets centered on nuclei.
-The latter are not appropriate for EN-MFCI calculations and their discrepancies have been bypassed so far, only by adding off-centered orbitals.
-However, these additional functions introduce linear dependencies with the initial orbitals and span virtual molecular orbitals of little use for the description of low energy wave functions of the molecule.
+They describe electronic clouds of fixed nuclear configurations and make use of orbital basis sets centered on nuclear positions.
+The latter basis sets are not appropriate for EN-MFCI calculations and their discrepancies have been bypassed so far, only by adding off-centered orbitals.
+However, these additional functions introduce linear dependencies with the initial orbitals and span virtual molecular orbitals of little relevance for the description of low energy wave functions of the molecule.
 So, it appears important to develop new orbital basis sets for the EN-MFCI method, able to describe the electron cloud of oscillating nuclei in a molecular system.\\

-We propose to use the eigenfunctions of a one-electron model Hamiltonian: $H=-\frac{\vartriangle}{2m}+V(\vec{r})$, with a potential of the form: \\
+We propose to use the eigenfunctions of a one-electron model Hamiltonian:\\ $H=-\frac{\vartriangle}{2\mu}+V(\vec{r})$, with a potential of the form: \\